-- 12. The Translation Decision required the parties to resolve their translation needs by using the linguistic capacity within their teams and from the Defence Support Section.
+- 11. The Translation Decision required the parties to resolve their translation needs by using the linguistic capacity within their teams and from the Defence Support Section.
 Laying down a regime of progressive translation management, it asked the parties to reduce their translation needs through optimising their linguistic capacity, to assess and transmit their priorities to the Court Management Section and to collaborate with it towards a consensus regarding the management of those priorities.
-In order for this collaborative process to be "concrete and effective", it ruled that each defence team was entitled to a gratis full-time translator from the Office of Administration. - 13.
+In order for this collaborative process to be "concrete and effective", it ruled that each defence team was entitled to a full-time translator free of charge from the Office of Administration. - 12.
 Aggrieved by the Translation Decision, the Appellant has preferred this Appeal.
-As noted above, he claims that the Decision (1) violates his right to effective legal representation by not providing all the documents in French, the language of his international counsel, and (2) it erroneously reverses the burden of translation of documents from the Court to the defence.
-Accordingly, claiming an abuse of process, the Appellant seeks an unconditional release from detention.
+As noted above, he claims that that the Decision (1) violates his right to participate in his defence by not providing him all the documents on the Case File in Khmer, the language he understands, (2) violates his right to effective legal representation by not providing those documents in English, the language of his international counsel, and (3) violates the equality of arms by reversing the burden of translation from this Court to the defence.